jlangston/tslint-sourcegraph-ext-server/README.md

 # TSLint server for the TSLint Sourcegraph extension

-This is the server component for https://github.com/sourcegraph/sourcegraph-graphql
+This is the server component for [TSLint Sourcegraph Extension](https://github.com/jlangston/tslint-sourcegraph-ext-server)

 ![demo](./tslint-sourcegraph.png)